 - Rusting (leaves blowing)

-- Intensity of inspiration is greater than intensity of expiration
+- The intensity of inspiration is greater than the intensity of expiration

-- Duration of inspiration is more that duration of expiration
+- The duration of inspiration is more than the duration of expiration

 Variations of vesicular breath sounds :